-1.7 Is temperature testing required?
+UPDATED 1.7 Is temperature testing required?

-Whilst the Protocol notes that temperature testing should be implemented in line with public health advice, the HSE currently does not recommend temperature testing in the workplace, with the exception of certain healthcare settings.
+The Protocol notes that temperature testing should be implemented in line with public health advice.
+Currently there is no general public health requirement to undertake temperature testing/screening in the workplace, apart from in certain sectors and workplaces where public health have advised its use.
 If undertaken, the results of temperature testing are considered special category data under GDPR.